 HPC centre at The National Institute of Chemical

 HPC has become an essential tool for achieving scientific breakthroughs.
 We provide computing and storage resources for scientific community.
 Research scientists without programming or systems administration experience can perform computational analyses via University of Tartu’s Galaxy platform.

 Today, HPC usage is widespread in the areas of manufacturing, engineering, automotive, telecom and finance.
 Estonian HPC competence center aims to provide access to HPC infrastructure.
 In addition, we provide consultation in HPC, HPDA and AI technologies.
 Interested in collaboration?
 Contact the HPC Center of the University of Tartu or read about cooperation opportunities the University of Tartu offers to companies.
 Also visit the AI and Robotics Estonia (AIRE) webpage to find out how AI and robotics can improve your business.

-One of the pan-European pre-exascale supercomputers, LUMI (Large Unified Modern Infrastructure), will be located in CSC’s data center in Kajaani, Finland.
-LUMI will be one of the world’s best known scientific instruments for the lifespan of 2021–2026.
-The supercomputer will be hosted by the LUMI consortium.
-The LUMI consortium countries are Finland, Belgium, Czech Republic, Denmark, Estonia, Iceland, Norway, Poland, Sweden, and Switzerland.
-The NCC Estonia is an active member of the LUMI training series.
+One of the pan-European pre-exascale supercomputers, LUMI (Large Unified Modern Infrastructure), is located in CSC’s data center in Kajaani, Finland.
+LUMI is one of the world’s best known scientific instruments for the lifespan of 2021–2026.
+The supercomputer is hosted by the LUMI consortium countries (Finland, Belgium, Czech Republic, Denmark, Estonia, Iceland, Norway, Poland, Sweden, and Switzerland).
+NCC Estonia is an active member of the LUMI training series.

 International cooperation plays an important role in ETAIS operations and strategy.
 In addition of belonging to LUMI consortium, ETAIS has close ties to Nordic countries via H2020 EOSC-Nordic project and the Nordic e-Infrastructure Collaboration (NeIC).
 ETAIS is also closely collaborating with existing Baltic HPC centres.